-The Contractor must ensure that any waste generated by their activities is disposed of safely and by a licensed waste carrier.
+The Contractor must ensure that any waste generated by their activities is disposed of safely and by a licensed waste carrier, in accordance with national legislation and any environmental permit.
 Any waste that contains hazardous materials must be segregated and disposed of as hazardous waste.
 This will include oils and greases etc. as well as rags or clothes which are contaminated with oils and greases.
 Copies of waste transfer notes etc. must be kept for audit purposes.
 For construction sites, the Main/Principal Contractor must produce and maintain a Site Waste Management Plan.